xiix0/scam/README.md

-Kindness is a language which the deaf can hear and the blind can read.
-		-- Mark Twain
+There is a great discovery still to be made in Literature: that of paying literary men by the quantity they do NOT write.